hutaobo/ISS2025/README.md

 # decoding module:
 The major update in the decoding module is the enabling of the *dense mode*.
 This new modality allows (with a considerable computation time cost) to perform spot detection in individual channels, while the old modality enforced a pseudoanchor detection, producing a spot underestimation in crowded images.
 Please refer to the notebook for details.

+A secondary quality measure has been introduced.
+The measure reports the ratio between the intensity of the "true" channel and the second strongest secondary channel.
+This helps differentiating, for intermediate QC scores, between a high background across channels, or the co-occurrence of 2 colours on the same spot.

 # postprocessing module:
 The way Cellpose was set up in our original functions was defaulting to CPU.
 I think this is because our code was so old we didn't really use GPUs at the time.
 Now the function is updated to default to GPU use whenever available.
 I split the notebooks and created new ones in a more modular structure for didactic purposes.
 Now there is a specific notebook for each segmentation tool available (Cellpose or Stardist), plus a notebook that allows to inspect the segmentation mask over DAPI, or even to export the mask for TissUUmaps visualization.